barttermorshuizen/awesomeposter/docs/prompt-filtering.md

 4) Edge case
 - If a user restates orchestrator instructions in their own words, they may still propagate.
 This is acceptable; Guardrails are enforced by allowlists and QA.
 We are filtering only orchestrator‑authored system guidance and orchestration meta.

-Risks and mitigations
+Legacy risks and mitigations

 - Risk: Over‑filtering drops needed context
   - Mitigate via maxMessages tuning and adding explicit allow rules for briefId context lines.
 - Risk: Developers forget to wrap new orchestrator guidance in sentinels
   - Add a lint or test that asserts the system prompt returned by [buildSystemPrompt()](awesomeposter/packages/agents-server/src/services/orchestrator-agent.ts:483) contains both markers.

-Rollout plan
+Legacy rollout plan

 - Phase 1: Add sentinels in [buildSystemPrompt()](awesomeposter/packages/agents-server/src/services/orchestrator-agent.ts:483).
 - Phase 2: Introduce [prompt-filters.ts](awesomeposter/packages/agents-server/src/utils/prompt-filters.ts) and convert handoffs to Handoff with inputFilter at [orchestrator-agent.ts](awesomeposter/packages/agents-server/src/services/orchestrator-agent.ts:168).